How Much Does It Cost To Ship A Tractor? Everything You Should Know

 - The cost of transporting an agricultural vehicle depends on various factors such as distance, weight, size, and the transportation method used.

-- For long-distance transportation, the cost can vary between $1 to $5 per mile.
+- For long-distance carrier, the cost can vary between $1 to $5 per mile.

 - Additional expenses may include permits, fuel surcharges, tolls, and insurance.